BrayanVieira/Brayanvieira/README.md

 <h1 align="center">Welcome to my GitHub profile</h1>
 <h3 align="center">Hello!
 My name is Brayan Gonçalves Vieira, I studied Analytics and Systems Engineering at UNIP and Programming at Hashtag.
 With one year of experience in the IT field, I was able to improve my technical support and network management skills.
 I recently started learning Python programming and I fell in love with the programming language

 In this Github profile you can find some of my personal Python projects and other contributions and collaborations to open source projects.
-Feel free to browse my repository and leave comments, many thanks!
+Feel free to browse my repository and leave comments, thanks!

 I am always looking to learn and develop myself in the field of technology.
 So feel free to contact me if you have any project proposals or would like to discuss ideas.</h3>